Search DrGAKMAN Blogger

 -go back through some of the old Switch hit software and offer patches to make them look/run better on the next Switch-

--maybe even introduce a Switch Home mini console? (without a screen or battery they could make it a super budget console)-
+-maybe even introduce a Switch Home mini console? (without a screen, battery or dock they could make it a super budget console)-

 Entry + Controller Wall + Exit